-Our new High-Availability Cloud VPS product has a new feature called Snapshots.
-With this feature, you can create a single backup of the state of your entire container, including running processes, and restore it back to that point at any time.
+Our High-Availability Cloud VPS product has a feature called “Snapshots.”
+With this feature you can create a single backup of the state of your entire container, including running processes, and restore it back to that point at any time.
 The difference between snapshots and regular backups is that:

-- A conventional backup file is a compressed, possibly encrypted archive
+- A conventional backup file is a compressed, sometimes encrypted archive

 - You can extract individual files from a compressed zip, tar.gz, etc.

 - You can extract the archive elsewhere to test the integrity

 - A snapshot is a proprietary save point stored within a cloud infrastructure

 - You cannot restore individual files from a snapshot

-You can store the Snapshot free of charge for up to 7 days from their creation date before it is automatically deleted from the system.
-Within these 7 days you can choose whether or not to move that snapshot into any available Long-term Storage Slot in the Account Management Panel (AMP).
+You can store the snapshot free of charge for up to 7 days from their creation date before it is automatically deleted from our system.
+Within these 7 days you can choose whether or not to move that snapshot into an available Long-term Storage Slot in the Account Management Panel (AMP).
 Long-term slots can be purchased if none are available.

 Weekly automatically scheduled snapshots will no longer be created by default.
-Note that you are limited to one Snapshot.
-The option for weekly scheduled Snapshots will still be available.
-You may re-enable it in AMP if needed.
-If you have already made changes to your Snapshot schedule from the default schedule, we will retain your customized schedule.
+Note that you are limited to one snapshot.
+The option for weekly scheduled snapshots will still be available.
+You may enable it in AMP if needed.
+If you have already made changes to your snapshot schedule from the default schedule, we will retain your customized schedule.